 - Freelancers can go off the grid at any point amid a project, so you might have to find someone to pick up the slack quickly which adds extra stress and additional costs.

-Another option is to hire remote developers by turning to an outsourcing vendor (offshore or nearshore) who will use their in-house team to develop software based on your vision and requirements.
-An outsourcing model assumes being locked in a deal from the project's start to finish, receiving deliverables outlined in the contract.
+Another option is to hire remote programmers by turning to an outsourcing vendor who will use their in-house team to develop software based on your vision and requirements.
+This model assumes being locked in a deal from the project's start to finish, receiving deliverables outlined in the contract.
 While this is one of the most viable options to develop software on the market, it's not necessarily a universal recipe for success.
 Let’s take a look at its pros and cons.

-- If you've chosen the right vendor, you'll work with a seasoned remote team with experience in your domain;
+- If you've chosen the right vendor, for example, to hire remote app developers, you'll work with a seasoned app development remote team with experience in developing apps in your domain;

 - It's a flexible solution, given that you can assign different projects to different vendors.